 - Disney’s Beach Club Villas

 - Disney’s BoardWalk Villas

 - Disney’s Old Key West Resort

 - The Villas at Disney’s Grand Floridian Resort & Spa

 - Boulder Ridge Villas at Disney’s Wilderness Lodge

 Moderate Resort Pick: Disney’s Polynesian Villas and Bungalows

 There is an occupancy limit at all hotels.
 At most Value and Moderate Hotels, the maximum capacity is four guests per room, plus one child under the age of 3 in a crib.
 There are three exceptions: Disney’s Port Orleans Resort-Riverside (Moderate) allows five guests in some rooms; Disney’s Art of Animation Resort (Value) allows up to six in Family Suites; and Disney’s All-Star Music Resort (Value) also allows up to six in Family Suites.
 At most Deluxe Category resorts, the allowance is often five people per standard room, plus a crib sleeper under the age of 3.

 Tip: Before booking, be aware that room rates at Walt Disney World Resort hotels are based on double occupancy.
-When more than two adults occupy a room, there is a daily surcharge for each additional adult ($10 at Value Resorts, $15 at Moderate Resorts, $25 at Deluxe Resorts).
+When more than two adults occupy a room, there is a daily surcharge for each additional adult ($15 at Value Resorts, $25 at Moderate Resorts, and $35 at Deluxe Resorts as of 2018).
 There are no such fees at Deluxe Villas, though there are occupancy limits at these home-away-from-home properties.

-Many families find that one- to three-bedroom villas at Deluxe Villas offer the most comfortable, stick-together solution, providing flexible room arrangements, homey surroundings and a lot more space than you'll find in a traditional accommodation.
+Many families find that one- to three-bedroom villas at Deluxe Villas offer the most comfortable, stick-together solution, providing flexible room arrangements, homey surroundings and a lot more space than you’ll find in traditional accommodations.